 One example of predictive maintenance is the Center's support of the V-22 Osprey.
 Capabilities supporting continuous integration and automation of operational, maintenance, and logistical processes, along with technical data, combine to improve aircraft readiness, and reduce sustainment costs.
-TOMORROW THE NAVY UNDER CONSTRUCTION ENGINEERING, DEVELOPMENT, TEST AND EVALUATION OUR REACH EXTENDS FROM SEABED TO SPACE We build small satellites that give the Navy unprecedented global coverage, and robotics and unmanned systems capable of exploring the world's deepest oceans.
+TOMORROW THE NAVY UNDER CONSTRUCTION ENGINEERING, DEVELOPMENT, TEST AND EVALUATION OUR REACH EXTENDS FROM SEABED TO SPACE We build small satellites that give the Navy unprecedented global coverage, and robotics

 COMPILE TO COMBAT PLATFORMS Compile to Combat in 24 Hours (C2C24) aims to modernize the afloat end-to-end architecture and increase speed to capability.
 This involves four key pillars: data standardization, use of shared infrastructure, automating functional and cybersecurity controls testing, and use of the Cloud.

 INTEGRATED CYBER OPERATIONS The Center's Cyberspace/Information Technology workforce of more than 1,000 certified professionals helps safeguard the Cyber domain and provide our forces with information superiority to decisively characterize and eliminate threats.
 Integrated Cyber Operations defend critical command and control capabilities, and provide situation awareness for combatant commanders.

 LIVE/VIRTUAL CONSTRUCTIVE SIMULATIONS Live simulations represent the natural physical environment in which systems and platforms may be used for rehearsal and training purposes.
 Modifications provide capability for supporting performance assessment and maintaining range safety.
 Virtual simulations provide a common environment for multiple users to interact by replicating warfighting equipment and operational environment conditions.

 SPACE COMMAND AND CONTROL Networks deployed for defense and other government applications include global strategic networks with fiber-optic backbones and tactical networks that rely on terrestrial wireless components.

 UNMANNED VEHICLES Unmanned systems in the air and at sea provide greater autonomy and integrate with manned counterparts.
-Development of data transfer capabilities provides stealthy, wide-band, on-demand communications for manned and unmanned undersea systems and above-water platforms.
+Development of data transfer capabilities provides stealthy, wide-band, on-demand communications for manned and unmanned undersea systems and abovewater platforms.

 Elegant engineering ensures our systems are rugged, robust, reliable, and resilient.

-THEFUTURE PLANNING THE NAVY AFTER NEXT SCIENCE AND TECHNOLOGY We are melding quantum computing and human engineering to secure the strategic and tactical advantage for America's military forces and partners.
-We bring the power of information to the front lines of cyber war.

 SMALL SATELLITE COMMUNICATIONS One example of small satellite communications is High Bandwidth Anti-jam Low Probability of Detection Optical Network (HALO-Net) which utilizes nanosatellites' low size, weight, and power optical communications capabilities.
 HALO-Net addresses critical Navy requirements such as assured communications in a contested environment and resiliency in satellite communications.
-Future naval communications will rely on traditional radiofrequency architectures augmented with highbandwidth, anti-jam, optical, communication links.
+Future naval communications will rely on traditional radio- frequency architectures augmented with high-bandwidth, anti-jam, optical, communication links.